 Summary – Reasons Why Some Plastic Can’t Be Recycled

-It can’t be mixed with other plastics
+– Some plastics can’t be mixed with other plastics

-Recycling isn’t economically feasible or profitable
+– Recycling the plastic isn’t economically feasible or profitable

 1. It’s A Non Recyclable Plastic